PoggeyWinter/fams-docs/docs/model/Pipe.md

 ### `chain()`

-Generates a network of linked pipes, starting with the source node and ending with the destination node.
+Generates a network of linked pipe segments, starting with the source node and ending with the destination node.
 Called during initialisation.

 Returns the generated network.